hagen-gloetter/SEPLOS_MQTT_ioBroker/MPPSolar/readem.md

 you find a matching VIS view for ioBroker in the VIS directory.
 Also a preview png.

-menu.txt     -> Menu View
+VIS/menu.txt     -> Menu View
-pip.png      -> Screen shot as an example pip5kw.js    -> Calculation script PIP5048 (only charging)
+VIS/pip.png      -> Screen shot as an example VIS/pip5kw.js    -> Calculation script PIP5048 (only charging)
-pipMax.js    -> Calculation for PIP-MAX converter
+VIS/pipMax.js    -> Calculation for PIP-MAX converter
-pip_vis.txt  -> VIS for Inverter. (see pip.png)
+VIS/pip_vis.txt  -> VIS for Inverter. (see pip.png)